boardgameio/boardgame.io/docs/turn-order.md

 }
 ```

-The implementation above shows the default round-robin order.
+!> The phase ends if `next()` returns `undefined`.

-If you want to skip over every other player (for example), do
+The implementation above shows the default round-robin order that
-something like this:
+repeats indefinitely.
+If you want to skip over every other player (for example), do something like this:

 ```js
 import { Game } from 'boardgame.io/core';